Boxing World C'ships: Debutant Akash Kumar enters semis; secures India's first medal in Belgrade | Sports-Games

 - Serbia

-Hardened by difficult circumstances in his personal life, young boxer Akash Kumar (54kg) secured India's first medal at the ongoing AIBA Men's World Championships here on Tuesday by advancing to the semifinals with a superb win over former Olympic silver-medallist Yoel Finol Rivas of Venezuela.
+Hardened by the difficult circumstances of his personal life, young boxer Akash Kumar (54kg) secured India's first medal at the ongoing AIBA Men's World Championships here on Tuesday by advancing to the semifinals with a superb win over former Olympic silver-medallist Yoel Finol Rivas of Venezuela.

+However, Narender Berwal (+92kg) and five-time Asian medallist Shiva Thapa (63.5kg) bowed out of the competition.
+While Berwal was out-maneuvered by Azerbaijan's Mahammad Abdullayev.
+Berwal lost 0-5, Thapa, who was aiming to become the first Indian male boxer to claim two medals at the world event having fetched a bronze in the 2015 edition, was beaten on pace and aggression by Turkey's 19-year-old Kerem Oezmen in the quarterfinals.
+Thapa lost 0-5.

 A product of the Army Sports Institute in Pune, the Services boxer lost his mother to a lung infection in September and competed in the national championships unaware of the tragedy.